Vlaardingen: Politics

+The mayor is Bert Wijbenga (VVD).

 Economy

 A Unilever research centre is located in Vlaardingen (located next to the former Sunlight factory, later called Lever Faberge Sourcing Unit Vlaardingen).
 There are still some ship repair business(es) in Eastern Vlaardingen beside the Nieuwe Maas River.
 The Vulcaanhaven was for many years the largest privately owned artificial harbour in the world.
 The last major herring factory, Warmelo & Van Der Drift, left Vlaardingen in the middle of 2012 to relocate to Katwijk aan Zee.
 There are still some ferry terminals (DFDS Seaways, sailing to Felixstowe and Immingham and P&O Ferries sailing to Hull).